aqaPayam/NakhBot/docs/domain/03-attributes.md

 * `content_hash` may be used to detect exact duplicate uploads.
 * `normalized_image_hash` may be used to detect visually duplicate uploads after normalization.
 * A rejected or failed MediaAsset must not become a visible ProfilePhoto.
-* A MediaAsset is not enough to make a photo visible; required PhotoVariant records must also exist.
+* A MediaAsset is not enough to make a photo visible; all required upload-time PhotoVariant records must also exist.
+* For MVP, the required upload-time PhotoVariant is `thumbnail`.
+* `blurred_preview` is generated on demand and is not required for ProfilePhoto visibility.

 ### ProfilePhoto